 Once you've passed ITT in England and Wales you will be awarded QTS.
 You will then be required to complete an induction year to become a fully qualified teacher.
 During this time you must demonstrate that you meet the Teachers' Standards (England) or Practising Teacher Standards (Wales).

 The probationary year in Scotland is known as the Teacher Induction Scheme (TIS), a guaranteed one-year probationary teaching post with a Scottish local authority school.
-To be eligible, you must be a newly qualified teacher who has graduated from a Scottish university and have been assessed as a home student for fees.
+A flexible route is also available see The General Teaching Council for Scotland.